 Galileo Galilei’s declaration at the end of his trial, “And yet it moves,” expressed the preeminence of human curiosity, which never rests in its quest for scientific truth and the advancement of human society.
 This search for truth is the foundation on which the entire academic world is built.

 In the 1990s, the system of higher education in the State of Israel opened its gates to the masses.
 Currently, almost half of the students each academic year have the opportunity to attend an institute of higher education.
 This has a significant contribution to the development of society and the growth of the national economy because there is a relationship between education level and unemployment/income level.
-The rise in the educational level in the 1970s and 1980s contributed to 29% of the gross national product (GNP), investments in research and development contributed to a 41% increase in the GNP, and 70% of the patents were the fruits of university research (Wolensky, 2005, 13).
+The rise in the educational level in the 1970s and 1980s contributed to 29% of the gross national product (GNP), investments in research and development contributed to a 41% increase in the GNP, and 70% of the patents were the fruits of university research (Volansky, , 2005, 13).
 Similar findings emerged from studies examining the contribution of higher education to Israeli society today.
 In 2019, the unemployment rate among people with twelve years of schooling or less was 4.5 times higher than among those with sixteen years of schooling or more (Israel Central Bureau of Statistics, 2020).

 Academic research also contributes to Israeli society and economy.
 A study commissioned in 2014 by the National Council for Research and Development of the Samuel Neaman Institute for National Policy compared Israel to seven other developed countries and found that Israeli universities and research institutes held first place for registering patents in 2005-2009 (Feld et al., 2015, 16).
 Israel had the highest proportion of citizens with an academic degree from a research university out of the comparison group of seven countries.
 It ranked fourth out of forty developed countries for the most cited academic articles.
 The researchers concluded that since the purpose of research universities is to generate knowledge and disseminate it for the benefit of society and the national economy, they recommended “preserving what exists and strengthen it, and in any case not to hinder the universities from doing what they do well” (ibid., 103).